a-da/interceptoraptor/docs/quickstart.rst

         main()

-We execute sw_run.py on HOT env with interceptoraptor in two modes:
+We execute sw_run.py on HOT env with interceptoraptor in one of two modes:

 1. Module mode
 2. Command line mode